Prusa Mendel Filament Spool Holder

 You can make either a metric (8mm) or imperial (5/16) version.
 Imperial is easier to source in the US.

-Print the 2 filament spool hubs and the frame vertex (which serves as a mount).
+Print the filament spool hubs and the frame vertex (which serves as a mount).
 You can also use the vertex from the Prusa Mendel Lamp Mount, and get the option of adding a gooseneck light.

 Download and print the PDF file.